fuzeplay/flyer-dev-env-setup-instructions/README.md

   If you want to write and modify the Arduino code that controls your Zubi Flyer, you'll first need to install the Arduino IDE on your laptop.

-  An IDE is an "Integrated Development Enviroment" and is used by Computer Programmers to write and modify code, and then turn that code into a computer program.
+  An IDE is an "Integrated Development Enviroment" and is used by Computer Programmers to write/ modify code, and then turn that code into a computer program.

   [Download the Arduino IDE for Windows](https://s3.amazonaws.com/adafruit-download/adafruit-arduino-1.6.4-windows.zip) | [Download the Arduino IDE for Mac](https://s3.amazonaws.com/adafruit-download/adafruit-arduino-1.6.4-macosx.zip)
   ------------ | -------------